tamberg/microbit-ghoust/README.md

 <img src="images/ide.png" width="512" />

 ## Blocks
-The program consists of the following blocks.
+All of the following blocks are required to make it work.

 ### On start
 <img src="images/ghoust-onstart.png" width="512" />